2025 Summer SPUUR Program Materials

 THINGS TO READ PRIOR TO SUMMER

 1. SPUUR Expectations.
-Program goals and requirements, expectations, links to resources, and more – HERE.
-SPUUR directors and students will review these together at the beginning of the summer.
+Program goals and requirements, expectations, links to resources, and more – HERE

 • POWER POINT SLIDE TEMPLATE FOR ORAL PRESENTATION AT JAMBOREE HERE (these slides are optional; you are recommended to use a slide template from your mentor or laboratory)